sCrypt-Inc/scryptTS-docs/docs/tokens/tokens.md

 The SDK offers an easy to use interface for deploying and transferring 1Sat Ordinals and augmenting them with the power of sCrypt smart contracts.

 It facilitates the development of smart contracts for both non-fungible tokens (NFTs) and fungible tokens (FTs).
+You can also inscribe NFT's and BSV20 at [sCrypt](https://inscribe.scrypt.io) and a video guide on how to inscribe directly at [YouTube](https://youtu.be/IsNINX3pqKI?si=gcnhbKN-sP-7mPJ5)

 ## Installation